A great rub of spices, brown sugar and lemon zest make this easy sweet and spicy salmon a light flavorful dish. Perfect for large crowds or just two.

 Spicy rub heat level: Feel free to hike up the spice level with red pepper flakes, sriracha sauce, chili crisp, gochujang, sambal oelek, peri peri sauce or garlic chili sauce.
 Use 1-2 teaspoons, depending on your heat tolerance.

 Marinade ingredients: You can substitute the orange juice with pineapple juice and the soy sauce with coconut aminos or gluten-free tamari.

 Don’t overcook the salmon!
 That is THE most important tip.
 You want it soft and moist.
 See FAQs.

 This spicy baked salmon recipe is great for making appetizers.
 Cut the salmon into bite-size pieces and place on thin crackers or cucumber rounds.
 Finish with a dab of one of the sauces or toppings listed below,

 What to serve with baked spicy salmon fillets

-Here are a few suggested side dishes with links to recipes:
+Here are a few great options for side dishes: